agentauthco/agentauth/packages/agentauth-core/README.md

 ## Contributing

-AgentAuth ID is an early-stage open-source project maintained by the AgentAuth Labs team.
+AgentAuth ID is an early-stage open-source project maintained by the AgentAuth team.
 We welcome bug reports, feature suggestions, and early feedback via [GitHub Issues](https://github.com/agentauthco/agentauth/issues).
 You can also reach out at [developers@agentauth.co](mailto:developers@agentauth.co?subject=Contributing%20to%20AgentAuth) if you are interested in contributing.

 ## License